open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ## Tracer

-A `Tracer` is the code responsible for how `Spans`s are started and ended, and it exposes the API which [library developers](glossary.md#library-developer) use when instrumenting their code.
+A `Tracer` is the code responsible for how `Spans`s are started and it exposes the API which [library developers](glossary.md#library-developer) use when instrumenting their code.
 The API MUST allow the [end user](glossary.md#end-user) to configure or specify at runtime the implementation, the default full